dimkr/tootik/FEDERATION.md

 tootik attaches the `Collection-Synchronization` header to outgoing activities if `to` or `cc` includes the user's followers collection.

 Received `Collection-Synchronization` headers are saved in the tootik database and a periodic job (see `FollowersSyncInterval`) synchronizes the collections by sending `Undo` activities for unknown remote `Follow`s and clearing the `accepted` flag for unknown local `Follow`s (see `FollowAcceptTimeout`).

+# NodeInfo

+tootik exposes instance metadata like its version number, through NodeInfo 2.0.
+This metadata is collected by fediverse statistics sites like [FediDB](https://fedidb.org/).

+By default, tootik returns 0 in user and post counters unless `FillNodeInfoUsage` is changed to `true`.